 There was a break while GCSE's, art collage and being a drummer in a band took over from fishing but I got back into it once I started working (fishing requires money after all!).
 The bug really took after a trip to Borde Hill (then a day ticker water) where a friend lent my sister and myself a couple of rods each and some 'magic paste' (which turned out to be scalded halibut pellets, a couple of eggs, marmite and ground dried breadcrumbs).
 It was an amazing days fishing, catching huge carp (well, a 15lb was a monster to us back then!) on freelined paste and breadflake in the margins and I remember coming home thinking that this was it and I wanted more.

-Fast forward a couple of years and I was living in London fishing regents canal running through Kings Cross, the Walthamstow complex (never got a thing!) and a host of day ticket lakes in Chingford all from the back of my trusty 50cc Vespa scooter!
+Fast forward a couple of years and I was living in London fishing Regents Canal running through Kings Cross, the Walthamstow complex (never got a thing!) and a host of day ticket lakes in Chingford all from the back of my trusty 50cc Vespa scooter!
 The amount of gear I got on that thing was amazing...
-3 rods, a landing net pole and sometimes an umbrella were strapped to the side of the bike, a huge rucksack on my back and a bait bag between my legs.
+3 rods, a landing net pole and sometimes an umbrella was strapped to the side of the bike, a huge rucksack on my back and a bait bag between my legs.
 It would take a good 40 minutes to get out to Claverhambury Lakes which is a tough ride in summer or winter but always worth it!

-After a 8 year gap in Australia (where the fishing was amazing!)
+After an 8 year gap in Australia (where the fishing was amazing!)
 I finally made it back to the UK and fishing is now bordering on obsessive.
 These days I tend to fish with the seasons, pike fishing over the winter months, carp fishing in spring, river fishing for chub over the summer and returning to carp over the autumn.

 I also design and code a couple of fishing related websites: